sedostheatre/sedos.co.uk/input/shows/2024-just-so.md

 Music by George Stiles\
 Lyrics by Anthony Drewe\
-Inspired by the Stories of Rudyard Kipling\
+Inspired by the stories of Rudyard Kipling\
 Orchestrations by Christopher Jahnke\
-Associate Orchestrator John Clancy\
+Associate orchestrator John Clancy\
 Originally produced by Cameron Mackintosh

 This amateur production is presented by arrangement with Music Theatre International.
 All authorised performance materials are also supplied by MTI.